Z00Li/Z00Li/README.md

 - 👋 Hi, I’m @Z00Li
-- 👀 I’m interested in coding ⌨️ and photography 📸
+- 👀 I’m interested in coding ⌨️ and digital technology 💾
-- 🌱 I’m currently learning Python, C++ and photography
+- 🌱 I’m currently learning Python, C++, terminal usage and computer operating systems
 - 💞️ I’m looking to collaborate on Arduino or C++ projects of any kind
 - 📫 How to reach me:   - github

 ---

 # 👋
 Hello there!
 I'm Z00Li, a tech enthusiast with a passion for coding and an artistic flair for photography.
-My journey in the world of technology has been nothing short of thrilling, especially when it comes to my love for Arduino, C++, and Python.
+My journey in the world of technology has been nothing short of thrilling, especially when it comes to my love for Arduino, C++, and operating systems.

 # ⌨️
 Arduino has become my playground for innovation, where I channel my creativity into crafting unique projects.
 From experimenting with sensors to pushing the boundaries of microcontrollers, I find joy in the challenges and triumphs that the Arduino platform offers.